 Once you decide who you want to designate to make your cremation service arrangements and you get your wishes written and notarized, be sure to keep a copy of them with your important papers and make sure your family members have a copy.
 While some family members may be upset if they weren’t chosen, at least this keeps everyone on the same page.

 In addition to completing the form or creating your own written document for who should make cremation service arrangements for you, be sure to leave detailed and specific instructions about what you want to be included.

 Talk about the kind of cremation service you want.
 Some people want a viewing and a funeral service before they are cremated, while other people want a memorial service held after they are cremated.
 Some people don’t want any kind of formal service at all, but instead prefer a scattering ceremony or some other special event involving their cremation remains.

 If you want a service before or after your cremation, be specific about what you want to be included in the service.
 These things may include favorite readings, eulogies, and scripture readings (designate who should do these), as well as favorite songs that you would like played during the service.

 Finally, create a list of people who should be notified when you die.
 Include their names, phone numbers, physical addresses, and email addresses.

-For additional information about arranging a Bellingham cremation service, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Bayview Chapel is here to help.
+For additional information about arranging a cremation service in Bellingham, WA, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Bayview Chapel is here to help.